Generating More Pertinent Captions by Leveraging Semantics and Style on Multi-Source Datasets: Additional Qualitative Results

-\tit{Content-style separation} Although different works have conditioned caption generation on a specific style~\cite{gan2017stylenet,guo2019mscap,mathews2018semstyle,zhao2020memcap}, there is limited work on the separation of content and style.
-Recent dataset collection works like Conceptual Captions~\cite{changpinyo2021conceptual,sharma2018conceptual} have proposed strategies for filtering lower quality captions so to ensure minimum quality levels.
-BLIP~\cite{li2022blip} has explicitly addressed quality assurance in web-scale training by proposing a learnable image-grounded caption filter.
-To our knowledge, we are the first to address content-style separation as a method for dealing with machine-collected and noisy captions.
+While these solutions can provide a good strategy to personalize the generation of a captioning model thus potentially meeting the requirements of different users, only a few attempts have been done on the separations of semantics and style.
+For example, recent works on dataset collection like Conceptual Captions~\citep{changpinyo2021conceptual,sharma2018conceptual} have proposed strategies for filtering lower quality captions to ensure minimum quality levels.
+BLIP~\citep{li2022blip} has explicitly addressed quality assurance in web-scale training by proposing a learnable image-grounded caption filter.
+To our knowledge, we are the first to address the separation of semantics and style as a method for dealing with noisy web-collected captions.